curvedinf/RazorNetcode/readme.md

 Razor's objective is to automate the process of keeping remote states synchronized and helping to gracefully update the local state when new information arrives.

+Additionally, Razor aims to make all this simple and free of byte manipulation for applications using the library.

 # What does Razor NOT do?